sixthkrum/run-jump/README.md

 run 'make aiclean' to remove game with ai and all object files for it and ai files

+to play:

+run './run-jump' in the directory to play game after building game

+run './run-jump-ai' instead to play the ai version after building ai-version

 Regular game:

   on the screen: